FROM THE RECTORIN-PERSON WORSHIP THIS SUNDAY

 Almighty God, whose most dear Son went not up to joy but first he suffered pain, and entered not into glory before he was crucified: Mercifully grant that we, walking in the way of the cross, may find it none other than the way of life and peace; through Jesus Christ our Lord.
 Amen.

-Our reading tells of the servant who speaks for the Lord and suffers persecution, but still trusts in God's help and vindication.
+The First Lesson Isaiah 50:4-9AOur reading tells of the servant who speaks for the Lord and suffers persecution, but still trusts in God's help and vindication.
 This is the third of the "servant songs" that come from a period late in Israel's exile.
 The servant might be thought to be the faithful of Israel, the prophet himself, or another historical or idealized figure.
 The people are weary and tired of the Lord's calling, but the servant steadfastly continues.
 Christians have long perceived in these words a foretelling of Jesus' mission.

 A psalm of trust by one who looks to the Lord for mercy and protection.